MuhammadUsmanMushtaq/soup-online/README.md

 Link to [UX prototype](https://www.figma.com/proto/tDLmFdKatN588DER0ACdFf/Online-Soup?node-id=7%3A19&scaling=scale-down)

-This implementation project by Muhammad Usman <br/> based on the UX prototype from the group UX project.
+This implementation project is done by Muhammad Usman <br/> based on the UX prototype from the group UX project. <br/>
+The design has been modified while implementing.

 ### `Technology`